apache/flink-ml/docs/content/docs/operators/feature/maxabsscaler.md

 under the License.
 -->

-## Min Max Scaler
+## Max Abs Scaler

-Min Max Scaler is an algorithm that rescales feature values to a common range [min, max] which defined by user.
+Max Abs Scaler is an algorithm rescales feature values to the range [-1, 1] by dividing through the largest maximum absolute value in each feature.
+It does not shift/center the data and thus does not destroy any sparsity.

 ### Input Columns

 | Param name | Type   | Default   | Description            |